 - 7 What Type of Foods Cook Best on a Griddle?

 - 9 What to Look for in a Dedicated Flat Top Grill and Griddle

 - 10 What to Consider if Buying a Griddle for an Existing Grill

 With so many griddles on the market, it can be difficult to know which ones stand out as worthy of your money.

 There are always flat top grill attachments you can place on a gas grill for that flat top cooking experience, but they won’t offer the same ease of use or heat control.

-After looking at many of the options on the market, here are, in our opinion, the best flat top grills and griddles powered by propane gas that you can buy today.
+After looking at many of the options on the market, here are, in our opinion, the best outdoor gas griddles and flat top grills powered by propane gas that you can buy today.

 This quality product from Blackstone is one you’ll have seen in many restaurants, or poolside at resorts.
 One of the most durable griddles on the market, the Blackstone features a combination of stainless steel burners, a black steel frame, and a cold-rolled steel cooktop.

 Weighing 120 pounds and measuring 62.5 x 22 x 36 inches, it provides a huge 720 square inches of flat top grilling surface, covering four independently controlled burners made of stainless steel, which provide an impressive 60,000 BTUs to provide different heat zones.